bellsmith15/Kids-Mini-Rugby-project/README.md

 3. Gallery page
 4. Sign Up page

 I have chosen the color schemes of red, green and an off-white for the background.
 These colors compliment the images that have been used on the website.
-I produced wireframes on Balsamiq as an example of the pages I was considering doing. (see links below)  After my call with my mentor, they suggested that I put the "About Us" information into the home page and not on another page and instead create a link within the home page to the nav bar, which will create three pages to the site, you can see the change in the versions of the homepage.
+I produced wireframes on Balsamiq as an example of the pages I was considering doing. (see links below)  After my call with my mentor, they suggested that I put the "About Us" information into the home page and not on another page and instead create a link within the home page to the nav bar, which will create three pages to the site, you can see the layout changes in the versions of the homepage.

 ![Home](/assets/readme-files/wireframes/homepage-v1.png)
 ![Home](/assets/readme-files/wireframes/homepage-v2.png)